ZhiCheng-Lucas/DataStructures-Algorithms-Prep-Repo/README.md

 [BACKTRACKING](#backtracking)

-1. Subsets - Generate all possible subsets
+1. **Subsets** - Generate all possible subsets
+   * Creates every possible subset from a given set, including empty set and the complete set.

-2. Permutation - Generate all possible arrangements
+2. **Permutation** - Generate all possible arrangements (Order matters - 123 and 321 are different)
+   * P(n,r) = n! / (n-r)!
+   * This formula calculates the number of ways to arrange r items from a set of n items where order matters.
+Unlike combinations, each different arrangement counts as a distinct permutation.

-3. Combination - Generate specific groupings
+3. **Combination** - Generate specific groupings (Order doesn't matter - 123 and 321 are the same)
+   * C(n,r) = n! / [r! × (n-r)!]
+   * This formula calculates the number of ways to select r items from a set of n items where order doesn't matter.
+The factorials account for all possible arrangements being counted as a single combination.

-4. Tree maze - Path finding with constraints
+4. **Tree maze** - Path finding with constraints
+   * Navigates through decision trees to find paths that satisfy given constraints.

 [GREEDY](#greedy)